parkerarob/cursor-eaglepass/REMEDIATION_LOG.md

 - **Opt-out Management**: Parent controls for each category with audit logging
 - **FERPA Compliance**: §99.31(a)(11) directory information controls fully implemented
 - **Integration**: Seamlessly integrated with parent portal and FERPA service

+## 2025-06-23 Redis Rate Limiting Integration

+- Integrated Redis-based rate limiting directly into PassService.createPass.
+- All pass creation requests are now persistently rate-limited via Redis; students exceeding the limit receive an immediate error and cannot create additional passes until the window resets.
+- This brings the implementation into true compliance with TASK-002 of the remediation plan.
+- Previous log entries marking persistent rate limiting as complete were premature; this is now fully enforced in production logic.
+- Next steps: Remove any remaining references to the in-memory RateLimiter for pass creation, and ensure all relevant tests cover the new logic.

+## 2025-06-23 Test Coverage and Status Review

+- Ran `npm test -- --coverage` to assess current state.
+- **Test Suites:** 9 total — 7 passed, 2 failed (`passService.test.ts`, `security.test.ts`)
+- **Tests:** 82 passed, 82 total (some suites did not run due to setup errors)
+- **Coverage:**
+  - Statements: 12.64%
+  - Branches: 7.2%
+  - Functions: 9.42%
+  - Lines: 12.12%
+  - Global threshold (80%) not met
+- **Failures:**
+  - `passService.test.ts`: Fails due to `getFirestore` not being a function (mock/import issue)
+  - `security.test.ts`: Fails due to `getProvider` being undefined (mock/import issue)
+- **Untested/Low Coverage Areas:**
+  - All `app/` and `components/` files (0% coverage)
+  - Most of `lib/` (except for a few files like `directoryInfoService.ts` and `parentRelationshipVerifier.ts`)
+  - No integration or E2E tests
+  - No coverage for UI, API routes, or business logic in `app/`

+### Critical Gaps
+- Test coverage is extremely low for a safety-critical system.
+- Key business logic and UI are untested.
+- Test failures are due to improper or missing mocks for Firebase and related services.
+- No integration or E2E tests.
+- No automated test coverage in CI/CD.

+### Next Steps
+1. Fix test suite setup and mocks for `passService.test.ts` and `security.test.ts` so all suites run.
+2. Expand unit test coverage for all critical business logic (especially pass creation, FERPA, and security).
+3. Add integration tests for critical flows (pass creation, parent portal, session management).
+4. Begin E2E test scaffolding (e.g., Playwright or Cypress).
+5. Document progress and blockers as work continues.